willstepp/writings/joseph-the-son/jts.md

 It was still dark when grandpa came to wake him.

-“Be sure and put on your long johns,” he whispered, “and try not to wake up Lizzie, hear?”
+“Slip on your long johns,” he whispered with a finger held to his mouth, “and try not to wake Lizzie, savvy?”

 At that he left the room.

-Joseph rolled from under the warmth of his sleeping bag onto the cold wood.
+The boy rolled from under the warmth of his sleeping bag onto the cold wood.
 Wobbling in place for nearly a minute he finally became conscious enough to feel how cold it was in the room.
 He kicked his legs in place and rubbed his bare arms together to get some circulation going.
 Once his eyes had become adjusted to what little light there was he crept over to the chest of drawers.
 He pulled open the middle drawer but it creaked despite his most cautious movement.
 He winced and went utterly still, but his sister didn’t stir.
 After a moment he slid on his long johns and then a few more layers of pants, shirts, a sweater.
 He grabbed his survival knife from its place on the nightstand and joined his grandfather in the main room.

 Heat from the stove in the kitchen enveloped him as he came up behind his grandfather at the table and stood there, not fully awake.